-Decisions will begin being reported to students by the end of January, but the decision-making process might not be finalized nor decisions reported until as late as mid-March 2017.
+Decisions will begin being reported to students by the end of January, but the decision-making process might not be finalized nor decisions reported until as late as mid-March 2023.
 All students offered admission will be notified by e-mail.
-Students declined admission will see their status change from "applicant" to "cancelled" on their individual application status page.
+Students declined admission will see their status change from "applicant" or "pending" to "cancelled" on their individual application status page.

 Under the following conditions, the Department of Chemistry will accept applications from students who want to transfer: